usdigitalresponse/covid-exit-strategy/README.md

 2. Run `pre-commit install` to install the specific git hooks used in this repository.

-`pre-commit` will run on files in git staging automatically.
-You can force a re-run on all files with `pre-commit run --all-files`.
+Now, any time you commit code to the repository, the hooks will run on all modified files automatically.
+If you wish, you can force a re-run on all files with `pre-commit run --all-files`.